tmtsoftware/esw/docs/src/main/scripts/dsl/services/command-service.md

 ### diagnosticMode

 The `diagnosticMode` DSL method puts an Assembly/HCD into Diagnostic data mode based on a hint at the specified `startTime`. `diagnosticMode` can be called from anywhere in script.
-The hint is specifified by the component.
+The hint is specified by the component.
 Not all components have diagnostic modes for technical data.
 The following example shows a Sequencer sending the `diagnosticMode` command to a downstream "Galil Assembly" when it receives a `diagnosticMode` command.

 Kotlin